-The UN Charter 14 (UNISDR 2014) for older people in DRR focuses on three key principles of an inclusive approach to DRR.
+The UN Charter 14 United Nations International Strategy for Disaster Reduction (UNISDR 2014) for older people in DRR focuses on three key principles of an inclusive approach to DRR.

 The three principles are:

-- 1. In need: older people have specific requirements which must be understood and responded to within all DRR activities. - 2.
-Invisible: Older people's vulnerabilities and capacities are often overlooked; the collection of data on people's age and sex is essential to ensure older people and other people at risk are visible and supported in DRR. - 3.
-Invaluable: Older people have years of knowledge, skills and wisdom which are invaluable assets in DRR and must be acknowledged, valued and engaged by supporting older people to participate in DRR.
+1. In need: older people have specific requirements which must be understood and responded to within all DRR activities.

+2. Invisible: Older people's vulnerabilities and capacities are often overlooked; the collection of data on people's age and sex is essential to ensure older people and other people at risk are visible and supported in DRR.

+3. Invaluable: Older people have years of knowledge, skills and wisdom which are invaluable assets in DRR and must be acknowledged, valued and engaged by supporting older people to participate in DRR.